DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-11-17-iterating-on-how-we-set-up-partnerships-between-providers.md

 We considered some changes that we did not implement.
 These included:

 - only collecting partnership dates, not academic years
-- capturing training routes delivered by the partnership
+- capturing training routes that the partnership delivers

 ### Only collecting partnership dates, not academic years